OwenKelly05/homebridge-bedjet/README.md

 # homebridge-bedjet

+DISCLAIMER - This project is entirely vibecoded.
+I don't have development experience.

 Homebridge plugin for the **BedJet V3** climate comfort system via Bluetooth LE.

 Exposes a **Thermostat** and a **Fan** accessory in HomeKit so you can control temperature and fan speed from the Home app, Siri, or automations — without needing the BedJet cloud or the BedJet mobile app running.